 Strategy For Dealing with Bullying

-An excellent and useful approach to handling bullies was developed by Ben Leichtling.
+Ben Leichtling is an excellent coach with useful strategies on how to deal with a bully.
 He describes a method of engaging the bully problem in his book How to Stop the Bullies in their Tracks.
 Dr. Leichtling describes a process where you make a decision about each bullying situation as to whether or not you will put up with the situation, negotiate, fight, or terminate the relationship.
 He starts essentially by testing the benevolence of the bully.
 If the bully steps on your toe, literally or figuratively, and laughs when you say ouch, the bully is interpersonally insensitive.
 The willingness on the part of the bully to engage in a positive relationship determines the potential for a rewarding outcome or the end to the relationship.

 Dr. Leichtling also offers an approach for creatively engaging with the bully.
 Essentially you need to shift the power balance so that the bully no longer feels invincible, and therefore must change your interactions with their bullying targets.
 Bullies succeed best when the people around them are in the dark about what is happening.
 We have all heard the stories about the perfect families that are really a bullying nightmare behind closed doors.
 By raising awareness, gathering evidence, and publicizing the evidence, many bullies can be made to back down.
 The court of public opinion can be powerful.

-HSP Advantages and Disadvantages in How to Deal with Bullying
+HSP Advantages and Disadvantages In How to Deal with A Bully

 HSP sensitivity can be a disadvantage in dealing with bullies because HSPs can be slower to respond to the behavior.
 The natural tendencies of HSPs are not aggressive and can be perceived as weakness.
 On the other hand, HSPs are also very creative which can enable them to find creative solutions to social problems and their natural empathy can help them achieve a positive standing in the community which a bully may not easily dislodge.
 HSPs tend to isolate to protect themselves from excess stimulus and need to consider increasing their social presence as a protection from the harmful behaviors of predatory bullies.